 The CPES Trust was established in 1985 by the Cambridge Political Economy Society, which produces the Cambridge Journal of Economics, Contributions to Political Economy, and the Cambridge Journal of Regions, Economy and Society.
 Its stated aims are (1) to advance the education of the public in political economy and related matters, and (2) to promote research in matters pertaining to political economy and to publish the useful results of such research.
 The Trustees interpret research in political economy to include work of a theoretical, applied, interdisciplinary, history of thought or methodological nature, having a strong emphasis on realistic analysis, the development of critical perspectives, the provision and use of empirical evidence, and the construction of policy.

 Awarded biennially this scholarship is intended to provide funding for three years of Ph.D. research.
-The scholarship competition is open to candidates who have been accepted (or expect to be accepted by 30th September) by the University as Graduate Students beginning a Ph.D. programme within the field of Political Economy (as described above) in any Faculty or Department of the University.
+The scholarship competition is open to candidates who have been accepted (or expect to be accepted by 30th September) by the University as Graduate Students beginning a Ph.D. programme within the field of Political Economy (as described above) in any Faculty or Department of the University of Cambridge.
 This Scholarship is not open to current University Graduate Students, either registered for the Ph.D. degree or on a probationary track towards Ph.D. registration, who have already commenced their three years of Ph.D. research.
 Nor is the scholarship open to students who are about to commence the MPhil degree for the purpose of advanced training prior to being registered for the Ph.D.
 Students on such programmes only become eligible for the scholarship once they have been accepted (or expect to be accepted by 30th September) by the Ph.D. programme concerned.